Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Why Pheromosa Matters

-• It is part of the Ultra Beast family, which are often top-tier attackers
+• Part of the Ultra Beast lineup, which often includes strong raid attackers

 Raid Value